shreeyashn20/shreeyashn20.github.io/Agent-Based Modeling/Notes.md

 ## What are model?

-Model are abstract of real-world
+Model are abstract of real-world.

 ## What are ABM?

 ### Agent

+Individual elements with properties

+### ABM

-individual elements with properties \### ABM interaction between agents and environment interactions
+interaction between agents and environment interactions

 ## Toolkits